svaksha/Julia.jl/AI.md

 + [BGraph.jl](https://github.com/adolgert/BGraph.jl) :: An adjacency list that uses typed properties for vertices, edges, and graphs.
 + [bloom.jl](https://github.com/boydgreenfield/bloom.jl) :: Bloom filter implementation in Julia.
 + [BloomFilters.jl](https://github.com/johnmyleswhite/BloomFilters.jl) :: are a probabilistic data structure that can be used to test the inclusion and exclusion of items in a list.
-+ [Blox.jl](https://github.com/tbreloff/Blox.jl) :: Views of concatenated AbstractArrays in Julia.
++ [Blox.jl](https://github.com/tbreloff/Blox.jl) :: Views of concatenated AbstractArrays in Julia.  {Usable: 2, Robust: 2, Active: 1}
 + [Brim.jl](https://github.com/PoisotLab/Brim.jl) :: BRIM modularity - Various ways to optimize the modularity of bipartite networks using BRIM in Julia.
 + [CompressedStacks.jl](https://github.com/Azzaare/CompressedStacks.jl)
 + [DeepReshapes.jl](https://github.com/lmshk/DeepReshapes.jl) :: Reshape arbitrarily nested structures of Tuples and Arrays in Julia.